Asset-backed securities purchase programme (ABSPP) - Questions & Answers

 Q1.1 What are the objectives of the ABSPP?

 The ABSPP, together with the third covered bond purchase programme (CBPP3), the public sector purchase programme (PSPP) and the corporate sector purchase programme (CSPP), is part of the ECB’s asset purchase programme (APP).
-The ABSPP further enhances the transmission of monetary policy, facilitates the provision of credit to the euro area economy, eases borrowing conditions for households and firms and contributes to a sustained adjustment in inflation rates to levels that are below, but close to, 2%.
+The ABSPP further enhances the transmission of monetary policy, facilitates the provision of credit to the euro area economy, eases borrowing conditions for households and firms and contributes to a sustained adjustment in inflation rates to levels that are in line with the ECB’s inflation aim.
 The ABSPP also helps banks to diversify funding sources and stimulates the issuance of new securities.
 Asset-backed securities (ABSs) can help banks to fulfil their main role: providing credit to the real economy.
 For instance, securitising loans and selling them can provide banks with the necessary funds to provide new lending to the real economy.

 Q2.1 What ABSs are eligible for purchase under the ABSPP?